Agenas – The Italian National Agency for Regional Health Services

 It has been re-organized in 2012 and, recently, with the 2018 financial law.
 AGENAS’ mission of “technical and scientific body of the Italian NHS carrying out research activities and supporting the Ministry of Health, the Regions and Autonomous Provinces of Trento and Bolzano according to the provision of Law n.
 244/2007, item 2 paragraph 357” has been consolidated over the years.
 This is furthermore affirmed in the Agency Statute approved in May 2018.

 Acting as a link between the central, regional and local level, AGENAS provide technical and operational support to Regions and healthcare organizations with regards to organizational, economic, financial aspects and efficacy of health interventions, as well as patient centeredness, quality and safety of care.

 The Agency also participates in several projects co-financed by the European Union and coordinates health research programs financed by the Ministry of Health.

 The HTA activity started as a research program, when the Agency became partner in different national projects and in the EUnetHTA project.
 The Financial Act of 2007 has determined that the Agency would support the Ministry of health in the evaluation of biomedical technologies.
-In addition, according to the financial law of 2015, Agenas will coordinate the Regional Network responsible for the National HTA Program on Medical Devices.

 In the field of HTA, the role of the Agency is: